DelacorteClock/PyOne/Lesson 4/README.md

 ## About

-CookingSort Input allows users to store recipes in the '.bin' format and uses Python including pickle.
-CookingSort Search allows users to open a '.bin' recipe file and display all recipes which contain a specific ingredient.
+CookingSort Input allows users to store recipes in the `.bin` format and uses Python including pickle.
+CookingSort Search allows users to open a `.bin` recipe file and display all recipes which contain a specific ingredient.
 It also functions using Python with pickle.

 ## How To Use CookingSort Input

-+ You must first type the name of a file to add recipes to.
++ You must first type the name of a file to add recipes to (with no extension).
 If one exists the new content will be added to the current content.
 If one does not exist a new file will get created.

   ![](InputA.png)